nondejus/AwesomeUnityCommunity/README.md

 * [DFVolume](https://github.com/keijiro/DFVolume "") - Distance-field volume generator for Unity.
 * [gpu-particles](https://github.com/Robert-K/gpu-particles "") - A GPU Particle System for Unity
 * [BloodFx](https://github.com/keijiro/BloodFx "") - Procedural blood stain shader.
+* [SquashAndStretch](https://github.com/PandaArcade/SquashAndStretch "") - A Unity 2018.10b12 project where I am experimenting with a squash and stretch shader.
+* [UltimateOutline](https://github.com/Shrimpey/UltimateOutline "") - The easiest way to achieve outlines in Unity.
+* [KinoFringe](https://github.com/keijiro/KinoFringe "") - Chromatic aberration image effect for Unity.
+* [OIT_Lab](https://github.com/candycat1992/OIT_Lab "") - Order-independent Transparent in Unity.
+* [RetroSuite3D](https://github.com/oxysoft/RetroSuite3D "") - Some image effects and shaders to achieve a retro look in Unity.
+* [Unity-Surface-Water-Shader](https://github.com/jakubshark/Unity-Surface-Water-Shader "") - A water surface shader for Unity.
+* [unity-texture-curve](https://github.com/andydbc/unity-texture-curve "") - Example showing how to bake an AnimatedCurve into a Texture and use it in a shader.
+* [Fragments](https://github.com/keijiro/Fragments "") - Fragment mesh objects for particle effects in Unity.

 ## Plugins